 With certain types of injuries, if an employer or their insurance carrier misrepresents that a claim has been approved, the three year limitations period will not begin running until the injured worker realizes (or through the exercise of reasonable diligence should have realized) that they were injured, and that the injury was work-related.

 If you have an injury and suspect that it be work-related, it is important to contact the experienced Philadelphia Workers’ Compensation lawyers of Gross & Kenny, LLP, as early as possible after your injury.
 We will make sure that you are within the statute of limitations and help you to preserve your claim.
 The rules regarding the statute of limitations for Workers’ Compensation claims in Pennsylvania are nuanced and rife with exceptions.
 You need an experienced lawyer in your corner.
-To schedule a free consultation, call us at 267-589-0090 or at 215-512-1500, or complete our online contact form today.
+To schedule a free consultation, call us at 215-512-1500, or complete our online contact form today.